 The fastest way to get to La Tortuga is by lightweight aircraft from Caracas Airport.
 However, most people decide to go there by boat from Higuerote Port, nearby Caracas, because it is cheaper and also you will have the experience to see dolphins throughout the travel.

-The journey from Higuerote Port all the way to La Tortuga last about 4 hours.
+The journey from Higuerote Port all the way to La Tortuga lasted about 4 hours.
 And when you finally arrive, you won’t want to quit this place ever again.

 What to eat